Malvertising: History

-More examples of malicious advertisements
+Examples of malicious advertisements

 Several popular websites and news sources have been victims to malvertising and have had malicious advertisements placed on their webpages or widgets unknowingly, including Horoscope.com, The New York Times, the London Stock Exchange, Spotify, and The Onion.

 Types and modes

 By visiting websites that are affected by malvertising, users are at risk of infection.
 There are many different methods used for injecting malicious advertisements or programs into webpages: